 Citizenship education is:

 - Statutory.
-The whole of the programme of study for Citizenship is statutory and should be taught in all maintained schools by September 2014.
+The whole of the programme of study for Citizenship is statutory and should be taught in all maintained schools.

 - About exploring a series of deep and meaningful concepts and processes around justice; democracy, rights and responsibilities.

 - A subject, a different kind of subject, and more than a subject.

 - About coherent and disciplined innovation in learning approaches.

 - About building young people’s knowledge, skills and conviction to have an effective role in public and political life.

 - About helping young people to take action to change their communities for the better.

 Citizenship education is not:

 - To be confused with PSHE.About making young people more courteous and respectful.